 This solution addresses key issue #2.2 that focuses on authentication method negotiation for the case that there is more than one authentication method for the authentication of EEC/UE.
 This contribution proposes a solution that re-uses existing negotiation mechanism for AKMA/GBA.
 6.17.2 Solution details

+This solution proposes a mechanism for shared key based EEC/UE authentication and certificate based ECS/EES authentication in 6.17.2.1 and a mechanism for shared key based mutual authentication in 6.17.2.2.

+6.17.2.1 Shared key based EEC/UE authentication and certificate based ECS/EES authentication

 It is assumed that the ECS/EES is preconfigured with the information indicating which feature (AKMA or GBA) is supported by the HPLMN.
 The steps of the negotiation procedure are described below.